Category:

 The one part of your team that this is especially true for is your franchise sales team.
 In most franchise systems, the franchise sales team is somewhat separate from the rest of the company purely based on the nature of what they do – they work with the candidate until they become a franchisee, and then the salesperson turns the new franchisee over to the rest of the team for training, support, marketing, operations, etc. All of the other teams in your system will work together to nurture that new franchisee into your culture, but your franchise salespeople aren’t involved much once the contracts are signed, so it is especially important that they understand exactly the type of candidates you’re looking for.

-There are various ways to qualify a candidate; depending on your system, some or all of the following options may assist you in evaluating the true “fit” of your franchise candidate.
+Depending on your system, some or all of the following options may assist you in evaluating the true “fit” of your franchise candidate.

 1. Require your candidates to speak to at least 4 or 5 of your existing franchisees prior to approving them to purchase.
-They need to understand what a franchise owner in your system really does on a day-to-day basis, and you can count on your existing franchisees to be honest (brutally so at times!)
+They need to understand what a franchise owner in your system really does on a day-to-day basis, and you can count on your existing franchisees to be honest (brutally so at times!).

 2. “Day in the life” – have your franchise candidate spend a day or a weekend shadowing a franchisee or working in a corporate unit (possibly as part of their Discovery Day experience), thus providing them a “hands-on” experience before they buy.
 This will give both you and the candidate a clear understanding of what some of their strengths and weaknesses will be as a franchisee.
 This information can be critical in deciding whether to move forward with a candidate; equally important, it provides valuable information to your training and operations teams about what this owner will need to be successful.